wp-cli/handbook/documentation-standards.md

 # Documentation Standards

 To promote similarity and consistency between WP-CLI commands, we've produced these documentation standards we'd encourage you to follow.
-The commonality is a key component of usability, because it reduces the mental overhead required when switching between commands.
+Commonality is a key component of usability, because it reduces the mental overhead required when switching between commands.

 Pull requests against the WP-CLI project are reviewed for these standards.
 Please follow these standards for your custom commands as well.